• Skip to primary navigation

 1116 TCT tile nippers for walls or floor tiles

-For holes in tiles there are two ways.
-You can either drill, using a small masonry or tile drill, drill small holes all the way round the diameter of the hole you need to cut and then insert your tile saw and cut along the edges to join up the holes.
+Making holes in tiles can be down in two ways.
+You can either drill, using a small masonry or tile drill, for large holes use a set of tile hole cutters or you can drill a series of small holes all the way round the diameter of the hole you need to cut and then insert your tile saw and cut along the edges to join up the holes.

 Circle tile cutter and guard